MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/is-the-blockchain-private.md

 Unless, for whatever reason, personally identifiable information becomes available.

-## How / What Information Could Become Public?
+## How / what information could become public?

-#### Interacting with Other Known Addresses
+### Interacting with other known addresses

 One example is because you are sending to a known address.
-The address above (0x4bbeEB066eD09B7AEd07bF39EEe0460DFa261520) is the MyCrypto Donation address.
+The address above (0x4bbeEB066eD09B7AEd07bF39EEe0460DFa261520) is the MyCrypto donation address.
 It is displayed on the footer of [https://mycrypto.com/](https://mycrypto.com/) and also [labeled on Etherscan.io](https://etherscan.io/address/0x4bbeEB066eD09B7AEd07bF39EEe0460DFa261520).

 If you were to send a transaction to wallet address 0x4bbeEB066eD09B7AEd07bF39EEe0460DFa261520, anyone using Etherscan to view the transaction or your address would know that your address donated to MyCrypto.

-#### Publishing Your Address on the Web
+### Publishing your address on the web

 If you were to publish your address on Reddit or Twitter for some reason, your address would be linked to your Reddit username or Twitter handle.
 If you use your full name on Twitter or have also published your full name on Reddit before, it would be possible for your full name to be linked to your address.